 DERRY, NH –Amy and Jason Marquis’ daughter was given a death sentence.
-Riley, also known as Little Miss Roo, has Leigh’s Disease, one of the most devastating forms of mitochondrial disease.
+Riley, also known as Little Miss Roo, has Leigh’s Disease, one of the most devastating forms of Related to the mitochondria. disease.

 When they got the diagnosis on March 9, 2014, “I asked the doctor, ‘Is this a death sentence?’ and she said yes,” Amy said, noting they were told it’s a slow progressing disease and they would likely have a couple years.
 But Leigh’s kids actually experience a rapid regression and the 17-month-old has had several close calls with death, the last of which landed her in the hospital for more than three months and included a bout with viral meningitis and led to a tracheotomy for her to breathe.
 Riley was finally able to go home on Aug.
 7.